 - Cover page.
 Include your name, student ID number, your employer, the title of your report, and the term during which you worked for your employer. - Introductory letter.
 Your letter should be addressed to your Co-op Faculty Advisor.
-Include in your letter: information regarding where you worked, your position title, your main responsibilities and projects, the topic of your report, and finally, acknowledge the employer for his/her assistance during your work term. - Table of Contents. - Executive Summary.
-Should always be written after the report has been completed.
-One half to one page maximum, report the background or context of the report, the underlying issue(s) tackled, the objective(s) of the project or tasks performed and the outcomes of your work.
-Depending on the objective, you may, for example, present results of a specific analysis or make recommendations. - The Report.
+Include in your letter: information regarding where you worked, your position title, your main responsibilities and projects, the topic of your report, and finally, acknowledge the employer for his/her assistance during your work term. - The Report.
+This business report should answer the questions identified above.
 The structure of the report should be appropriate for the report objectives.
 This section will be approximately 10 pages, double spaced, without appendices.
 Concise reports that present only what is necessary for the given objective(s) are very much preferred.

 - References.
 Authors (Last name, Initials).
 Year.
 Title of article/book.
 Source (Journal name.
 Volume (Issue): Pages/Publisher.).
 Online reference should provide the URL and date of last access. - Co-op Work Term Report Employer Comments Form.
 It is critical that your employer review your work term report prior to submission to your Co-op Faculty Advisor on-campus.
-The Co-op Work Term Report - Employer Comments Form invites employer feedback, and requires your employer's signature.
+The Co-op Work Term Report Employer Comments Form invites employer feedback, and requires your employer's signature.
 Comments from your employer are useful for revising your report before submission.
 Additionally, your employer will be able to ensure that confidential information is not leaving the organization.
 The form is accessible from the Forms section of Recruit Guelph.